Titles to Review:

 The world-building in this series was highly developed.
 I got totally lost in the wordplay and overlaying pictures created through Cassandra’s writing.
 The world literally came alive in her writing.

-Surprisingly, there was a few small things that we never saw in the movie or series, of City of Bones.
+Surprisingly, there were a few small things that we never saw in the movie or series, of City of Bones.
 The ending was a real eye opener.

 The second and third books’ endings… What?
 How?
 Damn, it had me on the edge of my seat the whole time.
 I didn’t think I could read fast enough to finally find out how it ends, and when it did, I just wanted to start the next book, and never stop reading until I know everything.